Ferries from

 Lombok to Indonesia

-There are 14 ferry routes.
+There are 18 ferry routes.
 Ferries from Bangsal to Padang Bai and Senggigi to Padang Bai are popular ferry trips from Lombok to Indonesia.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

-Lombok to Indonesia ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed ferry or conventional ferry.
+Lombok to Indonesia ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed or conventional ferry.

-For the best ferry offers, we recommend booking in advance for the cheapest ferry prices and availability.
-Visit our special offers page to take advantage of all the latest ferry discounts.
+For the best ferry offers, we recommend booking in advance to secure the cheapest prices and best availability.
+Visit our special offers page to view the latest ferry deals and discounts.

 More routes than anyone else.